Laura Branigan

 Laura Ann Kruteck (July 3, 1952 (Note: Although most sources at the time of her death gave Branigan's birth year as 1957, reliable sources subsequently confirmed she was born in 1952.
-Branigan may have altered her age early in her career; for example, in a July 1984 edition of "American Top 40," host Casey Kasem called her a "26-year-old singer," which would have placed her birth year approximately in 1957.) – August 26, 2004) was an American singer.
-Her signature song, the platinum-certified 1982 cover of Umberto Tozzi’s single "Gloria," stayed on the U.S. Billboard Hot 100 for 36 weeks, then a record for a female artist, peaking at No. 2.
+Branigan may have altered her age early in her career; for example, in a July 1984 edition of American Top 40, host Casey Kasem called her a "26-year-old singer", which would have placed her birth year approximately in 1957.) – August 26, 2004) was an American singer.
+Her signature song, the platinum-certified 1982 cover of Umberto Tozzi's single "Gloria", stayed on the U.S. Billboard Hot 100 for 36 weeks, then a record for a female artist, peaking at No. 2.
 It also reached number one in Australia and Canada.
 In 1984, she reached number one in Canada and Germany and No. 4 in the U.S. with "Self Control".
-Both "Gloria" and "Self Control" were also successful in the United Kingdom, making the Top 10 in the UK singles chart.
+"Gloria" and "Self Control" were also successful in the United Kingdom, each hitting the top 10 on the UK singles chart.

-Seeing her greatest level of success in the 1980s, Branigan's other singles included the Top 10 hit "Solitaire" (1983), the U.S. Adult Contemporary Chart number one "How Am I Supposed to Live Without You" (1983), the Australian No. 2 hit "Ti amo" (1984) (another cover of a 1977 single by Tozzi), her return to the top 40 "The Power of Love" (1987), and "Shattered Glass" (1987), which reached the top 15 of the U.S. dance chart.
-Her most successful studio album was 1984's platinum-selling Self Control.
-She also contributed songs to motion picture and television soundtracks, including the Grammy- and Academy Award–winning Flashdance soundtrack (1983), the Ghostbusters soundtrack (1984), and Miami Vice (1984).
-In 1984, she won the Tokyo Music Festival with the song "The Lucky One."
+Her career peaked in the 1980s, with other hits including the top 10 "Solitaire" (1983), the U.S. Adult Contemporary chart number one "How Am I Supposed to Live Without You" (1983), the Australian No. 2 "Ti amo" (1984) (another Tozzi cover), her return to the top 40 with "The Power of Love" (1987), and "Shattered Glass" (1987), which reached the top 15 of the U.S. dance chart.
+Her most successful studio album was 1984's platinum Self Control.
+She also contributed songs to motion picture and television soundtracks, including the Grammy and Academy Award–winning Flashdance soundtrack (1983), the Ghostbusters soundtrack (1984), and Miami Vice (1984).
+In 1984, she won the Tokyo Music Festival with the song "The Lucky One".

-Her chart success began to wane as the decade closed and after her last two studio albums Laura Branigan (1990) and Over My Heart (1993) garnered little attention, she generally retired from public life for the rest of the 1990s.
-She returned to performing in the early 2000s, most notably appearing as Janis Joplin in the off-Broadway musical Love, Janis.
-As she was recording new music and preparing a comeback to the music industry, she died at her home in August 2004 from a previously undiagnosed cerebral aneurysm.
+Her chart success waned as the decade closed, and after her last two albums Laura Branigan (1990) and Over My Heart (1993) garnered little attention, she generally retired from public life for the rest of the 1990s.
+She returned to performing in the early 2000s, notably appearing as Janis Joplin in the off-Broadway musical Love, Janis.
+She was recording new music and preparing a comeback to the music industry.

-Branigan and her music saw renewed popularity and public interest in 2019 in the U.S. after "Gloria" was adopted by the NHL's St. Louis Blues as their unofficial victory song while they completed a historic mid-season turnaround to win their first Stanley Cup in franchise history.
+Branigan and her music saw renewed popularity and public interest when "Gloria" was adopted by the NHL's St. Louis Blues as their unofficial victory song as the team won its first Stanley Cup in franchise history in 2019.